wduquette/value/journal.md

         *   Then attempt to parse the string_rep for the desired type.
         *   On success, update the data_rep and return the value.
         *   On failure, return an error.
+    *   Verified that MyValue::to_string() can convert Datum::Other to string
+        when needed.
+    *   Verified that we can do the whole shimmer dance on to_other.

 ## 2019-06-05
 *   Added RGB, as a type that supports FromStr and std::fmt::Display.